davefancher/ReactReduxWorkshop/readme.md

 *Demo: The finished app*

 The initial setup for a React application can be a bit tedious but it's important to see how the various packages interact to make our application work.
 There are some tools such as ```create-react-app``` to automate some of this but since it's only necessary once per project we'll take the time to walk through the process today.
+For more information, see [Appendix C](#appendix-c-create-react-app).

 ### Initialize a repository